Social distancing during days off

 The new law encourages companies to allow their employees to work at home.
 Such a change also impacts the daily routine of domestic workers.
 Employers staying at home meant potential disruptions on routine tasks such as cleaning, grocery, and cooking.
 Children staying at home also meant extra work is required to look after them.

 When employers report to the office, domestic workers have a clear understanding of what to accomplish for the day, by the hour.
 They can go for groceries right after sending the children to school, cook meals while the laundry is on, and so on.
 With employers at home, this routine may be altered.
-Also, the limited space at home makes it less efficient for domestic workers to perform their tasks as helpers are also mindful not to disturb their bosses at work — such as minimizing the use of vacuum cleaner or any device that causes noise and disturbance.
+Also, the limited space at home makes it less efficient for domestic workers to perform their tasks as helpers are also mindful not to disturb their bosses at work — such as minimizing the use of vacuum cleaners or any device that causes noise and disturbance.

 Such a situation only adds to the list of concerns and risks Hong Kong domestic workers in the state of their physical and mental health.
-This despite the claims that the territory remains the best place to work as a domestic helper.
+This is despite the claims that the territory remains the best place to work as a domestic helper.

 Got more concerns that the COVID-19 social distancing laws impact domestic workers?
 Please write them down in the comments section below.